yoonghan/yoonghan.github.io/README.md

 ## NextJS Static Site Generation

-NextJS for static generation `ouput: "export"` in `next.config.js`, requires all pages to have removed `"use server"`.
+NextJS for static generation `output: "export"` in `next.config.js`, requires all pages to have removed `"use server"`.
 Generally all pages that requires _/api_ call needs to be removed as well, hence need to figure out how to relink these site directly to walcron.

 ## Rust Webassembly